List of General Hospital characters introduced in the 2010s: Storylines

 Jordan comes to Port Charles upon learning that TJ had found himself caught in a mob war between Sonny Corinthos (Maurice Benard) and Julian Jerome (William deVry).
 While TJ and his guardian, Shawn Butler (Sean Blakemore), assured Jordan that TJ was safe from Julian, Jordan still pressured her son to leave Port Charles with her.
 When TJ refused, Jordan decided to remain in Port Charles with her son and took a job working for the Jerome Organization at an art gallery they owned.
 Shawn warned Jordan to stay away from the Jeromes and when she refused, he threatened to tell TJ that the reason he had been sent to Port Charles in the first place was that she was serving a two-year prison sentence for dealing drugs.
 While Jordan attempted to convince Shawn that she had changed, she secretly offered to distribute drugs for Julian that he was running through town.
 Jordan is eventually arrested as part of a sting operation organized by the Port Charles Police Department, at which time she reveals she is working undercover with the DEA to bring down the Jerome Organization.
 Jordan confides in Anna Devane of her DEA status and Anna agrees to work with her to reveal the identity of Julian Jerome's boss.

-In 2014, it is revealed that Shawn and Jordan had an affair before TJ was born and that when Tommy found a letter about the DNA test proving that Tommy, not Shawn, was TJ's father, confirming Shawn and Jordan's affair, he became so enraged that he attacked Shawn.
+In 2014, it is revealed that Shawn and Jordan had an affair before TJ was born and that when Tommy found a letter about the DNA test proving that Shawn, not Tommy, was TJ's father, confirming Shawn and Jordan's affair, he became so enraged that he attacked Shawn.
 Tommy pulled a gun but before he could kill Shawn, Shawn killed him first.

 In May 2015, Jordan confirmed that Shawn, not Tommy, is in fact TJ's father.
 In the middle of 2015, Jordan replaces Kyle Sloane as police commissioner.
 In early 2016, Jordan begins dating Andre Maddox (Anthony Montgomery).
 Her ex-brother-in-law, Curtis Ashford (Donnell Turner), comes to town.
 Curtis later goes on a date with officer Valerie Spencer (Brytni Sarpy) which Jordan interrupts to warn Valerie away from him.
 After Jordan exposes it, Curtis confides in Valerie that he had previously struggled with a cocaine addiction during his time working for the DEA.